asahedev/asahedev/README.md

 # 👋 Hi friends

-As a **seasoned engineer**, I'm channeling my problem-solving mindset into the creative realm of **frontend development** and now expanding into the exciting world of **machine learning**.
+As a **seasoned engineer**, I'm channeling my problem-solving mindset into the creative realm of **software development** and now expanding into the exciting world of **machine learning**.
 I'm passionate about building **clean, beautiful, and user-friendly** experiences — whether it's a responsive web app or a data-driven model.

 > Let's join forces and create something meaningful together!